 Teaching and Protecting: The Heart of BIST

 - This course is designed as a philosophical review for staff who have previously attended Basic BIST.
-It is a great way to renew individual or building energy around BIST philosophy.
+It is a great way to renew individual or building energy around the BIST philosophy and intentionality for students as they navigate chaotic and traumatic experiences.

 Vision Team Conference

-- This course is for building Vision Teams to network with other Vision Teams, analyze data, enhance building philosophical foundation as well as build capacity around and problem solving and meeting the needs of our most challenging students.
+- This course is for building Vision Teams to network with other Vision Teams, analyze data, build on the philosophical BIST foundation and problem-solve to meet the needs of our most challenging students.

-To see a list of our upcoming classes and find out how to participate, view our training calendar and registration options.
+View our training calendar to see our upcoming classes.
 Thousands of participants have found our courses to be extremely beneficial, so be sure and check out some of their training testimonials.
 We hope to see you soon at one of our upcoming workshops!